GrantErickson/VerticalVenture/README.md

 Check it out [HERE](https://witty-bay-010181f1e.2.azurestaticapps.net)

-## Items to complete

-1. Update readme with more interesting info about the implementation
-2. Maybe: Allow for changing the clumping of dirt on generation?
-3. Other cool features

 ## History

 I wanted to see what it would take to create a little 2d digging game.
 There were a few aspects that seemed interesting to me.